TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

     Big Thanks to IBRACORP for noticing this Guide and creating a Video covering this unRAID section.

-    The reason why I have this video at the end is because I want the users to ACTUALLY LEARN and UNDERSTAND why it's recommended to use this folder structure prior to going straight to a YouTube video.
+    The reason why I have this video at the end is because I want the users to ACTUALLY LEARN and UNDERSTAND why it's recommended to use this folder structure before going straight to a YouTube video.

     <iframe width="560" height="315" src="https://www.youtube.com/embed/AMcHsQJ7My0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>